ozanoguz/fgt-oci-hol/docs/section-2-deploy-fgt-cluster.md

   <img src="https://raw.githubusercontent.com/ozanoguz/fgt-oci-hol/main/images/06.stacks_02.jpg" alt="Select Student Compartment" width="400">
 </p>

-On the next page, define a **PREFIX** and paste the specific compartment OCID value for your deployment.
+On the next page, define a **PREFIX** and paste the **Compartment OCID** displayed in the credential portal.
+Each group uses a different Student ID and compartment so that the resources for each study group can be identified easily.

 Each group uses a different student ID and compartment so that the resources for each study group can be identified easily.